scylladb/scylla-cdc-source-connector/README.md

 Connector provides one single message transformation (SMT), `ScyllaExtractNewState` (class: `com.scylladb.cdc.debezium.connector.transforms.ScyllaExtractNewState`).
 This SMT works like exactly like `io.debezium.transforms.ExtractNewRecordState` (in fact it is called underneath), but also flattens structure by extracting values from aforementioned single-field structures.
 Such transformation makes message structure simpler (and easier to use with e.g. Elasticsearch), but it makes it impossible to differentiate between NULL value and non-modification.
-If the message transformed by `` is as following:
+If the message is as following:
 ```json
 {
   "schema": {